ouspg/graas/README.md

 Also, we might need custom GitHub Actions runner to limit permissions that students can't acquire private keys or secrets which are used to generate tasks (and flags).
 For that purpose, we need to self-host our GitHub Action runners.

-## Current flag types how this software should generate them
+## Current flag types, and idea of their use
   * FlagAsTextFile
   * FlagAsBinary
   * FlagAsEnvVariable